 Going to Tower Bridge by Tube

-In the first place, please do forget to take and top up your Oyster card if you have one.
+In the first place, please forget to take and top up your Oyster card if you have one.
 The Oyster Card will reduce your journey cost.
 The fastest option is by London Underground.
-The nearest tube station to tower bridge is Tower Hill station which is on Circle lines and District Lines.
-However, you also have a choice of Jubilee(Grey) and Northern (Black) Line to London Bridge Station which is 10 minutes walking distance from Tower Bridge
+The nearest tube station to the tower bridge is Tower Hill station which is on Circle lines and District line.
+Yet, you also have a choice of Jubilee(Grey) and Northern (Black) Line to London Bridge Station, which is 10 minutes walking distance from Tower Bridge.

 Going to Tower Bridge by Buses